pleabargain/EnglishHelpsYourCareer/30_week_syllabus.md

 # lesson22
 - Asking for descriptions
+- Should I learn more about
+- Conditionals...
+If I could
 - What do you wish you knew when you were twenty years old?

 # lesson23